In the first part of this feature, we introduced the concept of open banking. Here, we take a closer look at the regulatory landscape.

-TG’s current success is prof that once the regulator likes an idea, they can drive it forward quickly.
+TG’s current success is proof that once the regulator likes an idea, they can drive it forward quickly.

 “Bahrain is a beacon in the region in terms of how they operate, but the issue is it is a country with a small population.
 From an investor or a startup perspective, if you're trying to scale, Bahrain might not be the market for you.
 It may be an interesting market to showcase innovation across the region,” says Satchu.

 The Saudi Arabian Monetary Agency (SAMA) launched the Fintech Saudi initiative to uphold the financial technology system and define payment initiation and account information services as licensable payment services.